open-cloud/open-cloud.github.io.old/1_user.md

 service in a slice, it is necessary to reserve a TCP or UDP port.
 This is done using the *Network Ports* field in the Tenant View.
 The service can then be accessed at this port on the hosting server (e.g., *node5.cs.arizona.edu* in the above example).
-Second, all the slivers at a given site are automatically connected by a private network.
-Run *ifconfig* from within a sliver to learn the sliver's private address (i.e., the *10.x.x.x* address associated with *eth0*).
+Second, all the instances at a given site are automatically connected by a private network.
+Run *ifconfig* from within an instance to learn the instance's private address (i.e., the *10.x.x.x* address associated with *eth0*).
 This private virtual network is per-site.
-Slivers in different sites must use an Internet-accessible address to communicate (i.e., using a reserved port and hosting server name as described above).
+Instances in different sites must use an Internet-accessible address to communicate (i.e., using a reserved port and hosting server name as described above).